Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 part of the Envoy Proxy-Wasm implementation but not explicitly called out within the specification.

-Currently, this functionality does not work in Kong, though we plan on implementing it in a future release for increase compatibility with other Proxy-Wasm implementations.
+Currently, this functionality does not work in Kong, though there are plans on implementing it in a future release for increase compatibility with other Proxy-Wasm implementations.